DSD-DBS/capella-dockerimages/README.md

 ### Backup image

-Please run the following command:
+Please run the following command to backup from T4C to Git:

 ```zsh
 docker run -d \